 It's time to make the best chicken kabobs recipe with the juiciest and tastiest chicken meat!
-Also adding bright and colorful vegetables in a flavorful honey and soy sauce marinade!
+Also adding bright and colorful vegetables in a flavorful honey and soy sauce marinade.
+Grilled either on the hot grill, stovetop or broiled in the oven.
+They are perfect for BBQs, summer parties, or weeknight dinners.

-We’ll combine olive oil, soy sauce, honey, minced garlic, and a few pinches of salt and pepper in a bowl.
-We’re marinating not only the chicken but the veggies as well (that’s my secret).
-Leave out the zucchini though as they will make the mixture watery.
+- Marinade.
+We'll combine olive oil, soy sauce, honey, minced garlic, and a few pinches of salt and pepper in a bowl.
+We're marinating the chicken.
+Leave out the veggies though as they will make the mixture watery.
+And you want them crunchy and nice on the grill.

 How to Easily Thread the Meat into the Skewers?